WS-UB/WL-Local-Server/README.md

 - [minio_script](./src/minio_script.py): This file allows the user to parse the received queries from Elasticsearch and store them in MinIO with User ID and Timestamp.
 In addition, the file can list all objects in the specified bucket to verify if the data has been stored or not and showing the available dataset in the local MinIO database by using User ID and Timestamp.

+- [data_processing](./src/data_processing.py): This file will run the program to insert a new column of data into a set of parquet files in MinIO

 The script connects to an existing MinIO server located in the Wiloc SSH, sending accelerometer, gyroscope, GPS, and WiFi data.
 This data is buffered and synchronized based on timestamps in the imu_gps_publisher.py script.
 The node also handles errors, and reconnection attempts, and shuts down gracefully when interrupted (Ctrl+C).

 - [imu_gps_publisher.py](./src/imu_gps_publisher.py): An MQTT script that connects to the MQTT server that is receiving WiFi data from 4 RPI's as well as receiving GPS and IMU data from an Android Phone running the WLMap application.
 It establishes an MQTT connection to the Wiloc SSH server (tcp://128.205.218.189:1883) and listens for incoming GPS, IMU, and WiFi data, extracting accelerometer and gyroscope XYZ values, latitude and longitude values, timestamps, and WiFI routing information.
 These values are then packaged into a MinIO bucket and published to the Wiloc MinIO server.
 The script also handles connection events, errors, and graceful shutdowns when receiving a termination signal (Ctrl+C).